 0 Comments

-Background Typically, cash and non-cash charitable donations can be deducted on an itemized return.
-But with the standard deduction now $12,950 for single filers and $25,900 for married joint filers, itemizing this year is less beneficial for most of us.
-This is especially so because many other itemizable deductions have been reduced as well, including miscellaneous itemized deductions, state and local tax deductions, and home loan interest deductions.
-Leverage charitable tax planning If you want to donate and get beneficial tax treatment, you can still make it work.
-Here's how: Understand the above-the-line deduction expired.
-Unless Congress acts the $300 above the line deduction for charitable contributions ($600 joint filers) expired at the end of 2021.
-So now charitable donation deductions are only available if you itemize your deductions.
-Conduct a year-end tax forecast.
-Plan now to see how close the amount of all your yearly itemizable items will come to exceeding your standard deduction threshold.
-Bundle two-in-one.
-Consider bundling two years of charitable giving into one year.
-This will allow you to maximize your itemizations in one year, while using the tax savings of the standard deduction in the other year to help pay for your donations.
-Still not enough?
-Consider bundling three years of giving into one!
-Maximize your charitable deduction.
-When you can take advantage of the charitable deduction, consider donating appreciated stock held longer than one year.
-This is a better alternative than writing a check as you avoid paying capital gains and you can deduct the fair market value of the stock as a donation.
-Look into a donor advised fund.
-When you establish this account, you receive an immediate charitable deduction for your contributions, the contributions are then invested, and you can grant the funds to qualified charities over time.
-Itemized deduction rules have changed, but you can still take advantage of the tax deductibility of your charitable giving.
-You simply need to adjust your tax planning.
-Call if you'd like to discuss this or any other tax-planning strategies.
+Action step: When you or anyone in your family approaches any of the ages in this chart, it's a sure sign you need to spend some time understanding the tax implications of the age event.
+Call if this impacts you!
 "Tax Tips" are published to provide current tax information, tax-cutting suggestions, and tax reminders.
 If you would like more information on anything in "Tax Tips," or if you'd like to be on our mailing list to receive other tax information from time to time, please contact our office.
 The tax information contained in this site is of a general nature and should not be acted upon in your specific situation without further details and/or professional assistance.
 We are trusted CPA advisors servicing Burr Ridge, Hinsdale, Willowbrook, Darien, Naperville, and all Chicagoland area.
 Do you need assistance with your business and/or personal tax returns?
 Would you like to have a trusted source for your accounting, allowing you additional time to focus on increasing your business?
 Do you use QuickBooks, or plan to in the future, for your accounting?
 We include these in all our service packages, customized to fit your personal or business needs.
 We are currently accepting new clients.
 Your initial consultation is free, so you have nothing to lose and everything to gain.
 Our experienced staff is available to help you streamline your accounting, giving you more free time for yourself.
-Set up an appointment today by calling (630) 320-3720 or email us at info@monarchaccountinggroup.com.
+Set up an appointment today by calling (630) 320-3720 or email us at [email protected].
 For more free resources, such as Tax Organizers, and Record Retention Schedules, access our website www.monarchaccountinggroup.com.
-Mia Verc, CPA; Janice Papais, CPA If you’re getting a refund, here are four useful tips to know.
-1. The average refund is more than $3,500.
-Through February 18, the IRS reports the average refund is $3,536, which is up 22% versus the same time last year.
-Since a refund is really your money to begin with, it’s like giving the federal government an interest-free loan.
+Mia Verc, CPA; Janice Papais, CPA Before you close this year's tax file there is still some work to do.
+If the IRS or state revenue department selects your return for review, you will need to be prepared.
+Here is what you need to do now:

+If you are unsure whether to retain or shred something, keep it unless you know the document can be replaced.
 "Tax Tips" are published to provide current tax information, tax-cutting suggestions, and tax reminders.
 If you would like more information on anything in "Tax Tips," or if you'd like to be on our mailing list to receive other tax information from time to time, please contact our office.
 The tax information contained in this site is of a general nature and should not be acted upon in your specific situation without further details and/or professional assistance.
 We are trusted CPA advisors servicing Burr Ridge, Hinsdale, Willowbrook, Darien, Naperville, and all Chicagoland area.
 Do you need assistance with your business and/or personal tax returns?
 Would you like to have a trusted source for your accounting, allowing you additional time to focus on increasing your business?
 Do you use QuickBooks, or plan to in the future, for your accounting?
 We include these in all our service packages, customized to fit your personal or business needs.
 We are currently accepting new clients.
 Your initial consultation is free, so you have nothing to lose and everything to gain.
 Our experienced staff is available to help you streamline your accounting, giving you more free time for yourself.
-Set up an appointment today by calling (630) 320-3720 or email us at info@monarchaccountinggroup.com.
+Set up an appointment today by calling (630) 320-3720 or email us at [email protected].
 For more free resources, such as Tax Organizers, and Record Retention Schedules, access our website www.monarchaccountinggroup.com.
-Mia Verc, CPA; Janice Papais, CPA The IRS mails letters or notices to taxpayers for a variety of reasons including:
+Mia Verc, CPA; Janice Papais, CPA WASHINGTON —The Internal Revenue Service reminds self-employed individuals, retirees, investors, businesses and corporations that April 15 is the deadline for first quarter estimated tax payments for tax year 2025.

-• Pay amount due.
-Taxpayers should pay as much as they can, even if they can't pay the full amount.
-People can pay online or apply online for a payment agreement, including installment agreements, or an Offer in Compromise.
-The agency offers several payment options. • Keep a copy of the notice or letter.
-It's important that taxpayers keep a copy of all notices or letters with other tax records.
-They may need these documents later. • Remember there is usually no need to call the IRS.
-If a taxpayer must contact the IRS by phone, they should use the number in the upper right-hand corner of the notice.
-The taxpayer should have a copy of their tax return and letter when calling.
-Typically, taxpayers only need to contact the agency if they don't agree with the information, if the IRS requests additional information, or if the taxpayer has a balance due.
-Taxpayers can also write to the agency at the address on the notice or letter.
-Taxpayer replies are worked on a first-come, first-served basis and will be processed based the date the IRS receives it.
 "Tax Tips" are published to provide current tax information, tax-cutting suggestions, and tax reminders.
 If you would like more information on anything in "Tax Tips," or if you'd like to be on our mailing list to receive other tax information from time to time, please contact our office.
 The tax information contained in this site is of a general nature and should not be acted upon in your specific situation without further details and/or professional assistance.
 We are trusted CPA advisors servicing Burr Ridge, Hinsdale, Willowbrook, Darien, Naperville, and all Chicagoland area.
 Do you need assistance with your business and/or personal tax returns?
 Would you like to have a trusted source for your accounting, allowing you additional time to focus on increasing your business?
 Do you use QuickBooks, or plan to in the future, for your accounting?
 We include these in all our service packages, customized to fit your personal or business needs.
 We are currently accepting new clients.
 Your initial consultation is free, so you have nothing to lose and everything to gain.
 Our experienced staff is available to help you streamline your accounting, giving you more free time for yourself.
-Set up an appointment today by calling (630) 320-3720 or email us at info@monarchaccountinggroup.com.
+Set up an appointment today by calling (630) 320-3720 or email us at [email protected].
 For more free resources, such as Tax Organizers, and Record Retention Schedules, access our website www.monarchaccountinggroup.com.
-Mia Verc, CPA; Janice Papais, CPA Last-minute details, tips and freebiesWith the individual tax-filing deadline on Monday, April 18, now is the time to complete all filing arrangements and payments.
-If you have not already done so, ask yourself these questions before it’s too late to act:
+Mia Verc, CPA; Janice Papais, CPA Understand the options and costsAs the payment alternatives continue to evolve in the economy, so too are the payment options available to you to pay your tax bill.
+Here is what's available to you this tax filing season along with each option's related costs.

-If you miss a deadline, file your return and pay the taxes as soon as you can to stop accruing interest and penalties.
 "Tax Tips" are published to provide current tax information, tax-cutting suggestions, and tax reminders.
 If you would like more information on anything in "Tax Tips," or if you'd like to be on our mailing list to receive other tax information from time to time, please contact our office.
 The tax information contained in this site is of a general nature and should not be acted upon in your specific situation without further details and/or professional assistance.
 We are trusted CPA advisors servicing Burr Ridge, Hinsdale, Willowbrook, Darien, Naperville, and all Chicagoland area.
 Do you need assistance with your business and/or personal tax returns?
 Would you like to have a trusted source for your accounting, allowing you additional time to focus on increasing your business?
 Do you use QuickBooks, or plan to in the future, for your accounting?
 We include these in all our service packages, customized to fit your personal or business needs.
 We are currently accepting new clients.
 Your initial consultation is free, so you have nothing to lose and everything to gain.
 Our experienced staff is available to help you streamline your accounting, giving you more free time for yourself.
-Set up an appointment today by calling (630) 320-3720 or email us at info@monarchaccountinggroup.com.
+Set up an appointment today by calling (630) 320-3720 or email us at [email protected].
 For more free resources, such as Tax Organizers, and Record Retention Schedules, access our website www.monarchaccountinggroup.com.
-Mia Verc, CPA; Janice Papais, CPA A hobby is any activity that a person pursues because they enjoy it and with no intention of making a profit.
-People operate a business with the intention of making a profit.
-Many people engage in hobby activities that turn into a source of income.
-However, determining if that hobby has grown into a business can be confusing.
+Mia Verc, CPA; Janice Papais, CPA Here are some of the common causesWondering why your tax return is not finished?
+The delay can often come from one or two items that were overlooked and are needed to complete your tax return.
+Here are some of the most common:

 BLOGTo better serve our clients and friends, to keep you up-to-date and informed, our blog is a resource for tax tips and overall accounting related articles.
 We hope you find this useful!
 CATEGORIES